juliendelplanque/FAMIXNGSQL/repository/FAMIXNGSQLAnalysis-ConnectionsManager.package/FmxSQLReloadModel.class/README.md

-Reload the model associated with the selected connection description in  the connections manager.
+Reload the model associated with the selected connection description in the connections manager and inspect it.